-BTS Drops New Video For “Not Today” From “You Never Walk Alone” [VIDEO]
+BTS Drops New Video For ‘Not Today’ From ‘You Never Walk Alone’ [VIDEO]

 As All Kpop notes, You Never Walk Alone is an epilogue to the band’s previous album, Wings, which was released in 2016.
 The four new tracks on the album include, “Not Today,” “Spring Day,” “Outro: Wings,” and “A Supplementary Story: You Never Walk Alone.”

-As we mentioned earlier, the music video for BTS’s “Spring Day” has been breaking records on Youtube after its release a couple days ago.
+As we mentioned earlier, the music video for BTS’s “Spring Day” has been breaking records on Youtube after its release a couple of days ago.

 As Pop Crush notes, the video accumulated over 10 million views in just 26 hours making them the fastest group to do so ever.
 The record was previously held by TWICE whose video for “TT” had garnered 10 million views in 40.5 hours.
 But they had actually beaten a previous record held by the Bangtang Boys whose video for “Blood, Sweat and Tears” had racked up 10 million views in 41 hours.